aouman/yearnFinance/README.md

 # yearnFinance

 The News Week Clone
-Clone of The News Week webpage with responsive layout
+Clone of The yearn Finance webpage with responsive layout